CS342/2024-Stronger/README.md

 For example, if Day 1 consists of Squats, Pushups, Lunge Left and Lunge Right, there must be all 4 exercises for the workout to move onto the next date.

 #### Workout Input
+The user can navigate to the Workout Input Form from the Workout Selection page.
+For whichever specific exercise they selected, they can input the reps, resistance, and difficulty for 3 Sets.
+They can also see which sets they might have already completed, and edit the information if necessary.
+The workout input form also has a thumbnail of the selected workout, which the user can click and be directed to the workout video for that exercise.
+The user can also pre-populate form with saved data from the last time they completed the current exercise.

 #### Workout Makeup Selection.
 If the user wants to submit a workout for a particular week or exercise day, They can navigate here and select the exact week and day.